wjhhking/jinspire.dev/_posts/2025-04-28-vibe-coding.md

 I can still write good code, with good quality and good performance.

 The proof is that I'm taking the Stanford cs336, building LLM from scratch, a extremly coding intensive course, and recommended not to use AI.
+I've done a fairly good job in doing the assignments.

 ---

 # Thought Experiment

 Imagine you are struck by amnesia and consistently lose your recent memory, but maintain your intelligence and language skills.
-You basically don't have a sense of time anymore.
+Basically, you don't have a sense of time anymore.

 If someone else gave you a task, would you be able to solve it?